deltarobotone/visy_neopixel_pkg/README.md

 ### light_ctrl_node.py

 ROS node to control neopixel devices via predefined light functions like spin, fade, blink, etc. If multiple neopixel devices are connected in row start one of this nodes for every neopixel device and define first and last pixel in row.
 Count all pixels and set as param at neopixel node.
-Example at neopixel.launch at this package.
+Example: neopixel.launch at this package.

 #### Advertised Services